 Thom Wasluck, musician and singer-songwriter who known for his music project Planning for Burial.

 Matawan was ranked by BusinessWeek magazine at #12 in the nation on their list of "The 50 Best Places to Raise Your Kids" in November 2007.

-The data relating to real estate on this web site comes in part from the Internet Data Exchange program of the MLS of the Monmouth County Association of REALTORS®, and is updated as of January 23rd, 2018 at 4:50pm EST (date/time).
+The data relating to real estate on this web site comes in part from the Internet Data Exchange program of the MLS of the Monmouth Ocean Regional REALTORS®, and is updated as of December 5th, 2020 at 10:20am EST (date/time).
 IDX information is provided exclusively for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.